andre-ye/MechanismOfActionPredictions/README.md

 # MechanismOfActionPredictions
-The notebooks from the Kaggle competition [a Mechanisms of Action (MoA) Prediction] (https://www.kaggle.com/c/lish-moa)
+The notebooks from the Kaggle competition Mechanisms of Action (MoA) Prediction.